Unspokenevil/hg-engine-wiki/Editing-Pokémon-Data.md

 - ``tmlearnset.s``
 - ``tutordata.s``

+Finally, this repo also builds all (most) of the graphics files.
+Due to differences in how the sprites are stored, the sprites are formatted differently, so it is important to pay attention to exactly how sprites are formatted to properly use and add entries.

+The graphics currently supported are:

+- ``data/graphics/icongfx``
+- ``data/graphics/overworlds``
+- ``data/graphics/sprites``

+For sprite manipulation, I personally recommend aseprite.
+This tool does not, however, always report the indexed status accurately between 4bpp and 8bpp.
+For this purpose, irfanview has always worked well for me personally.

 ### ``pokedex/sortlists/*.s``

 The Dex has options to search for Pokémon within certain criteria, including body form, type, weight, height, and alphabetical by name.